ghoshSoumitra/Furation/README.md

 2. The API will be accessible at `http://localhost:3000/api/items`.
 3. Use Postman to make HTTP requests to the API endpoints.

-get('http://localhost:3000/api/items')--to get all the items in collection get('http://localhost:3000/api/items/:id')--to get a specific item from the collection post('http://localhost:3000/api/items')---to create a new item put('http://localhost:3000/api/items/:id')--to update an existing item delete('http://localhost:3000/api/items/:id')--to delete a specific item
+get('http://localhost:3000/api/items')--to get all the items in collection<br>
+get('http://localhost:3000/api/items/:id')--to get a specific item from the collection<br>
+post('http://localhost:3000/api/items')---to create a new item<br>
+put('http://localhost:3000/api/items/:id')--to update an existing item<br>
+delete('http://localhost:3000/api/items/:id')--to delete a specific item